SteelCompendium/data-md-dse/Bestiary/War Dog Crucibite.md

     effect: The area is covered in sticky fire until the start of the crucibite’s next turn.
 Whenever a creature enters the area for the first time in a round or starts their turn there, they take 2 fire damage.
-  - name: '**2 VP**'
-    effect: 'The area increases to a 10 × 1 line, and if any ally of the crucibite is in the area when it is created, the crucibite gains an edge on the power roll. '
 - name: Posthumous Promotion
   type: Maneuver
   keywords: